-In 2012, Cicely Parnas made her Carnegie Hall concerto debut performing the Saint-Saëns Cello Concerto with the New York String Orchestra under the baton of Jaime Laredo.
-She has performed the Elgar Cello Concerto with the Vermont Symphony under Jaime Laredo and has toured France performing the Saint-Saëns Concerto with L’Orchestre National des Pays de la Loire under John Axelrod.
-Ms. Parnas performed in the 2013 Young Concert Artists Festivals in Tokyo, Japan, and in the cities of Beijing and Wuhan in China.
+In 2012, Ms. Parnas made her Carnegie Hall concerto debut, performing the Saint-Saëns Concerto with the New York String Orchestra under the baton of Jaime Laredo.
+The New York Times raved: “Cicely Parnas, a fast-rising young cellist, was the impressive soloist in a rhapsodic performance.”
+She toured France performing the Saint-Saëns Concerto with L’Orchestre National des Pays de la Loire.
+Other international appearances include her participation in the 2013 Young Concert Artists Festivals in Tokyo and Beijing.

-Granddaughter of the illustrious cellist, Leslie Parnas, Cicely Parnas started playing the cello at age four and made her concerto debut at eleven with the Woodstock Chamber Orchestra.
-She has studied with cellist Peter Wiley, and earned an Artist Diploma from IndianaUniversity’s Jacobs School of Music.
-She currently attends the Cleveland Institute of Music, where she works with Sharon Robinson.
+Granddaughter of the distinguished cellist Leslie Parnas, Cicely Parnas started playing the cello at the age of four and made her concerto debut at eleven with the Woodstock Chamber Orchestra.
+She has studied with cellists Peter Wiley and Ronald Feldman, and earned an Artist Diploma from IndianaUniversity’s Jacobs School of Music, where she worked with Sharon Robinson.
 Ms. Parnas performs on a 1712 Giovanni Grancino cello.

 PLEASE NOTE: If you would like to include this biography in a concert program, please contact YCA to make sure that you have the most up-to-date version.